HannahRuby/food-comments-app/README.md

 This week's was challenging for me even though I broadly understood the modules.

 I struggled to fetch the data from the Vercel Database with the parameters.
 I researched a lot and I even tried using "getServerSideProps" but I still couldn't get it to work.
 I also struggled to get the folders set up right so I could deploy the right App, I was getting a folder within the main App after creating the Next.js App.
-The Vercel deploment failed several times before I could get it to work by recreating new projects and restarting my work until I finally succeeded.
+The Vercel deployment failed several times before I could get it to work by recreating new projects and restarting my work until I finally succeeded.

 Also my comments and add pages could not post the data I was giving it.